RedisAI/RedisAI/docs/intro.md

 Models, like any other Redis and RedisAI data structures, are identified by keys.
 A Model's key is created using the [`AI.MODELSET` command](commands.md#aimodelset) and requires the graph payload serialized as protobuf for input.

 In our examples, we'll use one of the graphs that RedisAI uses in its tests, namely 'graph.pb', which can be downloaded from [here](https://github.com/RedisAI/RedisAI/raw/master/test/test_data/graph.pb).
+This graph was created using TensorFlow with [this script](https://github.com/RedisAI/RedisAI/blob/master/test/test_data/tf-minimal.py).

 ??? info "Downloading 'graph.pb'"
     Use a web browser or the command line to download 'graph.pb':